opstree/OT-Dockerlinter/README.md

   <img src="./static/ot-dockerlinter.svg" height="150" width="150">
 </p>

-OT-DockerLinter helps you in writing a Dockerfile with best practices.
+OT-Dockerlinter helps you in writing a Dockerfile with best practices.
 This tools can be integrated with your container native CI pipeline for Dockerfile's static code analysis and reporting.

 ### Supported Features